BGP

 ]

-The Oxide rack provides an API endpoint for retrieving the last 1024 BGP messages sent and received by reach rack switch.
+The Oxide rack provides an API endpoint for retrieving the last 1024 BGP messages sent and received by each rack switch.
+Here is an example for a different bgp peer:

 oxide system networking bgp history --asn 65002